data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/hidrive.md

          | admin | Extensive access to management permissions.
          | owner | Full access to management permissions.

+   --hidrive-token
+      OAuth Access Token as a JSON blob.

+   --hidrive-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

    --hidrive-upload-concurrency
       Concurrency for chunked uploads.